weaviate/weaviate-io/developers/weaviate/quickstart/installation.md

 Your selections should look like this:
 <img src={WCSScreenshotImg} width="90%" alt="Cluster configuration"/>

 This will start the process to create a new cluster, and you should see a progress indicator.
-After a short while, you should see a green tick ✔️ - indicating that the cluster is ready.
+This should take a minute or two, and you should see a green tick ✔️ when it's done - indicating that the cluster is ready.

+(In the meantime, you can start installing a client library - or grab a hot drink 😉.)

 ### Connect to Weaviate